-^{} Shall not exceed 12'.
+\ Shall not exceed 12'.
 Refer to detail drawing.

 - Do not change the shape or size of the basin without consulting the Engineer. - Verify the area where the basin is to be placed is permitted for the activity. - Verify the area where the basin is proposed will be suitable for the device.
-Consider soil type, water table and accessibility. - Maintain access to the basin at all times, so that it can be cleaned as needed. - Remove the basin at the end of the project, if required.
+Consider soil type, water table and accessibility. - Maintain access to the basin at all times, so that it can be cleaned as needed. - Remove the basin at the end of the project, if required. - Meet the requirements of the plans or Standard Drawings for the pipe, riser, anti-flotation device, sediment leaks and blowouts.